dsimandl/teamsurmandl/README.md

 TODO
 ========

+1. Figure out why images are being imported upside down (Has to do with file Content type?)
+2. Shrink image size on import
+3. Ajax for image page loading and for image carrosle loading
+4. Delete images off of s3 when image is deleted via admin console
-1. Front end validation for blog posts
+5. Front end validation for blog posts
-2. Display avatars for users in comment posts
+6. Display avatars for users in comment posts
-3. Style avatar add page like avatar change page
+7. Style avatar add page like avatar change page
-4. Clear the session but not the user....
+8. Clear the session but not the user....
-5. 404 Page
+9. 404 Page
-6. Security (Two scoops chapter on this)
+10. Security (Two scoops chapter on this)
-7. More tests
+11. More tests
-8. Celery and RabbitMQ for zip file image uploads
+12. Celery and RabbitMQ for zip file image uploads